webplatform/docs/concepts/IA/index.md

 ---
 title: IA
+notes:
+  - 'More than one form defined; no content; deletion candidate.'
+readiness: 'Not Ready'
+summary: 'Index page for concept pages about information architecture.'
 tags:
   - API
   - Listings
   - Basic
   - Pages
-readiness: 'Not Ready'
-notes:
-  - 'More than one form defined; no content; deletion candidate.'
-summary: 'Index page for concept pages about information architecture.'
 uri: concepts/IA

 ---
-# IA

-## Summary
+## <span>Summary</span>

 Index page for concept pages about information architecture.